pact-foundation/docs.pact.io/website/docs/implementation_guides/python/readme.md

 The URL which should be called to setup a specific provider state before a Pact is verified.
 This URL will be called with a POST request, and the JSON body `{consumer: 'Consumer name', state: 'a thing exists'}`.

+###### --pact-broker-url

+Base URl for the Pact Broker instance to publish pacts to.
+Can also be specified via the environment variable `PACT_BROKER_BASE_URL`.

 ###### --pact-broker-username

 The username to use when contacting the Pact Broker.
+Can also be specified via the environment variable `PACT_BROKER_USERNAME`.

 ###### --pact-broker-password